JOB TITLE: Museum Technician I Working Title: Horticulture Assistant

 A North Carolina State Application Form PD-107 is required, and may be downloaded from the NC Office of State Human Resources website at NC State Government Paper Application for Employment (PD-107).
 A cover letter and resume may also be submitted but will NOT be accepted in lieu of the NC State Application PD-107 form.
 Applications which do not include the applicant’s signature are considered incomplete and will not be accepted.

 Applications may be submitted by mail, email, or fax by 5:00 on the closing date of the posting:

 All relevant experience must be included on application to receive proper credit.
 A resume and cover letter may be submitted along with the completed state application.

 The Department of Natural & Cultural Resources (DNCR) uses the Merit-Based Recruitment and Selection Plan to fill positions subject to the State Personnel Act with the most qualified applicants.
-Degrees must be received from appropriately accredited institutions.
+When a salary range is posted, the actual salary will be based on relevant competencies, knowledge, skills and abilities, internal equity and budgetary considerations pertinent to the advertised position.
+Degrees must be received from appropriately accredited institution.
 The State of North Carolina is an Equal Opportunity Employer.